HariSekhon/DevOps-Bash-tools/README.md

   - `gitlab_api.sh` - queries the GitLab [API](https://docs.gitlab.com/ee/api/api_resources.html).
 Can infer GitLab user, repo and authentication token from local checkout or environment (`$GITLAB_USER`, `$GITLAB_TOKEN`)
   - `gitlab_get_user_ssh_public_key.sh` - fetches a GitLab user's public SSH keys via the API for quick local installation to `~/.ssh/authorized_keys`
   - `gitlab_foreach_repo.sh` - executes a templated command for each GitLab project/repo, replacing the `{user}` and `{project}` in each iteration
+  - `gitlab_project_mirrors.sh` - lists each GitLab repo and whether it is a mirror or not
   - `gitlab_set_project_description.sh` - sets the description for one or more projects using the GitLab API
   - `gitlab_validate_ci_yaml.sh` - validates a `.gitlab-ci.yml` file via the GitLab API
 - `bitbucket_*.sh` - [BitBucket](https://bitbucket.org/) API scripts: